-28While a more complete study at sectoral CBAs would be welcome, a more accurate mapping of establishments to employer associations is needed to carry out a meaningful analysis.
-Nonetheless, robustness checks are implemented to ensure that estimated results are not driven by changes in sectoral bargaining.
+28While a more complete study at sectoral CBAs would be welcome, previously described data limitations prevent me from carrying out a clean analysis.
+Nonetheless, robustness checks are implemented to ensure that estimated results are not driven by sectoral bargaining.

 corresponding clause type.
 Clause types are the most general grouping of clauses according to the predetermined lists provided in Sistema Mediador.
-Below each clause type are examples of the amenities encompassed by said group.
+Below each clause type are examples of the amenities encompassed by said group (in italics).

 Workday provisions constitute the most widespread clause type.
 Among the possible amenities resulting from such clauses are rest periods between shifts, shorter uninterrupted shifts, and leniency with respect to absences.
 Another common clause type is that concerning collective bargaining.
-These clauses can provide amenities that ensure compliance with the CBA, e.g., fines for violating the agreement and mechanisms for conflict resolution such as internal arbitration.
-Although rare, clauses automatically extending CBAs prior to the revision of Súmula 277 would fall under this group.
+These clauses can provide amenities that ensure compliance with the CBA, e.g., fines for violating the agreement, mechanisms for conflict resolution such as internal arbitration, etc. Although rare, clauses automatically extending CBAs prior to the revision of Súmula 277 would fall under this group.

 Clauses on wages and wage supplements-while often having a direct impact on the RAIS variable for wage-can also contain valuable amenities.
 Some examples include restricting the extent to which employers can make wage deduction, setting rules on when and how workers receive pay, and establishing profit sharing agreements.
 Whether one is a union member or not, positive externalities from clauses on union relations can also be considered amenities.
-For example, access to company information and the workplace could allow unions to better represent worker interests during negotiations.
+For example, access to firm information as well as the workplace could allow unions to better represent worker interests during negotiations.